 Beyond the beaches, Aveiro’s coastal stretch is full of bars and seafood restaurants that get crowded in the summer.
 If you make it to Costa Nova, it’s worth visiting the Mercado do Peixe, a lively fishing market with fresh fish and seafood caught in the lagoon or the sea.
 Check the schedule before you go to make sure it’s open.

 Just a 10-minute drive from the city is the Passadiços de Aveiro.
 Set alongside the Ria de Aveiro, this wooden walkway extends for more than 7km.
 It takes around two hours to complete the trail on foot, but you can also cycle through it.
-The trail begins at Cais de São Roque and ends in Vilarinho near the river Vouga.
-On the way, you’ll pass by salt marshes, pine trees and spot many bird species such as little terns and black-winged stilts.
+The path begins at Cais de São Roque and ends in Vilarinho near the Vouga river.
+On the way, you’ll pass by salt marshes and pine trees and spot many bird species, such as little terns and black-winged stilts.
 If you want a shorter route, you can end the hike at Cais da Ribeira da Esgueira.

 Another place worth exploring near Aveiro is Sever do Vouga.
 In this municipality, you’ll find waterfalls, viewpoints and an eco-trail that passes through an old railway bridge overlooking the river.